eddie-energy/architecture/README.md

 This repository hosts the documentation of the software architecture of EDDIE (European Distributed Data Infrastructure for Energy) which is based on [arc42](https://arc42.org/).
 EDDIE is a research project co-funded by the European Union's Horizon Innovation Actions under grant agreement No. 101069510.

 - To view the architecture documentation, click [here](https://eddie-web.projekte.fh-hagenberg.at/architecture/).
-- To view the guidelines of contributing, click [here](./CONTRIBUTING.md).
+- To view the guidelines for contributing, click [here](./CONTRIBUTING.md).

 ## Other Interesting links: